astrologos/tradinggym/README.md

 - Uses any trading data including custom indicators from a provided DataFrame.
 - Provides observation and action spaces compatible with Gym.
 - Easy integration with stable-baselines3.
-- Supports one-line evaluation of trained models with visualization options.
+- Supports one-line evaluation of trained models with visualization and reporting options.

 ## Installation